 Read any of the countless articles, blogs or columns about hygge and you’ll see that most settle for the imperfect translation into English of ‘cosiness’.
-As The Guardian notes, that’s not quite right.
+That’s not quite right.
 It’s really about a calm togetherness and the enjoyment of simple pleasures.

 But ‘calm’ and ‘simple’ aren’t particularly commercial and ‘cosiness’ is elastic enough to be used and abused by brands who have pound signs in their eyes.
 For them, cosy means that you need to buy candles, coffee tables, blankets, cushions and all manner of tat in order to embrace the hygge feeling.